Best Sydney Parenting Custody Lawyers | Goldman Lawyers

 Included in the 2006 reforms were changes that sought to give the issue of family violence greater prominence in the FLA.

-Concerns about family violence and gender bias are not unique to the Sydney experience of FDR.
+Concerns about family violence and gender bias are not unique to the Australian experience of FDR.

 Impact on the family law system